NoComplyDev/CRTAP/README.md

 - Subtitles for S00E01, S00E02 and S00E04 are bugged - for some reason Filmot-archived SRTs sometimes tend to repeat every line.
 This could be fixed manually, but I don’t have the time.
 <br/>

-## Adding the archive to Plex

-Follow these steps exactly to ensure that all metadata is imported correctly.

-1. Install Plex Media Server (if you don't have it yet), open Plex and add a new library.
-2. Library Type: TV Programmes
-3. Library Name: 'Critical Role Archive' (or whatever you like).
-4. Select Media Folder: 'Primary Media' (inside the main downloaded folder).
-DO NOT click 'Add Library' yet.
-5. Click 'Advanced'.
-6. Scanner: Plex TV Series
-7. Agent: Plex Series
-8. Episode Ordering: TheTVDB
-9. Use Season Titles: Yes
-10. Use Original Titles: Yes
-11. Prefer artwork based on library language: No
-12. Use local assets: Yes
-13. Prefer local metadata: Yes (This is very important).
-14. Find extras: No
-15. Seasons: Show

-All other settings can be adjusted to fit your own personal preference.
-Anything regarding subtitle localization almost definitely will not work.

-- Some of the shows/seasons/episodes may pull artwork that differs from the included metadata/files.
-You can choose whether to keep it, or replace it with the artwork included within the archive subfolders.
-Personally I prefer the consistency of the included artwork, but this step is entirely up to you.

-- You can also rename Seasons if you're more of a 'Campaign 1, Campaign 2, Campaign 3' person than a 'Vox Machina, Mighty Nein, Bells Hells' person.

-## Playlists

-Three playlists are included, curated based on the primary archival purpose stated above.

-*Complete Exandria*: A completionist’s playlist, in order of broadcast.
-Contains all content in the archive that is set within Exandria.
-Also includes Cooldowns, relevant discussion shows, lore primers, canonical one-shots, any main story relevant semi-canonical one-shots and any quasi-canonical Battle Royales.

-- *Total Videos:* 697
-- *Runtime:* 84 Days

-*Core Exandria:* A playlist in broadcast order, containing only gameplay directly related to the main story as defined by Matt Mercer.
-Includes all 3 main campaigns, all Exandria Unlimited mini-campaigns, Wildemount Wildlings, any main story related one-shots and 3 crucial lore primers.
-Does not include discussion shows, any semi/quasi-canonical episodes, or The Re-Slayer's Take.

-- *Total Videos:* 413
-- *Runtime: 69* Days
-- *Disclaimer*: Contains ‘CelebriD&D with Joe Manganiello’.
-This is important canon, sue me.

-*Chronological Exandria:* A playlist containing fully canonical gameplay set in Exandria, in chronological order according to in-game lore.
-Includes all 3 main campaigns, all Exandrian mini-campaigns, fully canonical one-shots and any lore primers that can be easily placed within the timeline.
-Discussion shows and semi-canonical one-shots are not included.
-It should go without saying but **I do not recommend viewing this playlist as your introduction to Critical Role** as there will be a plethora of spoilers for later episodes early on.

-- *Total Videos:* TBD
-- *Runtime:* TBD

-Note that these playlists do not include audiobooks or literature.
-Way too messy.

-### Importing the Playlists

-[Section WIP]

 ## Extras